serjaaa/cumulated-net-conn/README.md

 #### Description

-- The codes called `cumulated_multistep_explicit_connectivity.py` and `cumulated_multistep_implicit_connectivity.py` provide cumulated explicit and implicit connectivity probabilities for every pair of nodes in a temporal network.
+- The codes called `cumulated_multistep_explicit_connectivity.py` and `cumulated_multistep_implicit_connectivity.py` provide cumulated explicit and implicit connectivity probabilities for every pair of nodes in any temporal, directed weighted network.
 For the mathematical derivation refer to [Ser-Giacomi et al. (2021)](#references).
 The calculation is performed as a sequence of sparse matrix products using the `scipy.sparse` library.
 - The file `toy_net_right.dat` is the adjacency matrix of the toy network of Figure 5 (panel b) of [Ser-Giacomi et al. (2021)](#references).

 #### Inputs

 The main inputs to run the code are:

 - A sequence of adjacency matrices file-names `finname` describing the snapshots of the temporal network analyzed.
 The format for any input matrix should be a list omitting null weights (as in `toy_net_right.dat`).
 In detail:
 	- Each row of the list correspond to a link with non-zero weight.
 	- The first element of a row is the origin node, the second is the destination node, the third is the weight of the link between them.
 	- For the proper normalization of the weights (that should correspond to probabilities) refer to [Ser-Giacomi et al. (2021)](#references) and to the toy matrix `toy_net_right.dat` .